Freaky Friday (2003 film): Development

 The concept for a remake of Freaky Friday (1976) originated when producer Andrew Gunn met with Buena Vista Motion Pictures Group president Nina Jacobson to discuss potential projects.
 Gunn proposed either a new adaptation of Freaky Friday or a reboot of Witch Mountain.
 Though Jacobson was initially hesitant due to a 1995 ABC remake of Freaky Friday, she ultimately agreed.
 Gunn, The Walt Disney Company executive Kristin Burr, and screenwriter Heather Hach began discussing potential ideas, eventually gaining support after the success of The Princess Diaries (2001), which proved that female-led, family-focused films could be commercially viable.
 Director Mark Waters joined the project after a meeting with Gunn and Burr, despite initial doubts about the quality of the script.
 He responded positively to the concept and had personal fondness for the original film.

 The early draft of the screenplay depicted a psychiatrist mother and a daughter who wrote for her school newspaper and aspired to interview Gwen Stefani at the House of Blues.
 Waters revised the characters into a straight-laced mother and a rebellious, alt-rock daughter, believing their contrast would make the premise more compelling.
 Lindsay Lohan's character was originally written as goth, but she felt the persona was too alienating and auditioned in a preppy style.
 The character was ultimately rewritten as a grunge-influenced teen.
+Lohan later stated that the character’s revised punk-leaning style and attitude were influenced by pop-punk singer Avril Lavigne, whom she cited as a key reference for Anna Coleman’s look and persona.

 Amir Derakh served as the film's guitar consultant, coaching Jamie Lee Curtis and rehearsing with the fictional band members.
 While Lohan trained for a year to learn the guitar, the final film used overdubbed performances by studio musicians.